UEFA Youth League domestic champions path latest | UEFA Youth League

 Article summary

-Holders AZ Alkmaar made a record-breaking start as 32 teams in the path begin two rounds of home-and-away ties.
+Holders AZ Alkmaar made a record-breaking start as the opening legs of the first round were played.

 Article top media content